The City of Struthers imposes a 2% income tax:

 The duty of the Commissioner of Taxation is to collect and receive the tax imposed by the City of Struthers.
 The purpose of the city income tax is to provide funds for general municipal operations, maintenance, new equipment, extension and enlargement of municipal services and facilities and capital improvements of the City.
+The position of the Tax Commissioner is appointed by the Mayor of the City of Struthers.

 Our office is open Monday through Friday from 8am to 4pm.
 We accept cash, check, money order, and credit/debit cards (with no fees).